BrightChanges/Unit-3/CoinSnack.md

         if user_check:
             s.close()
-            print(f"login successful for user with email '{email}") LoginScreen.current_user = user_check.id  # getting the ide of the current user LoginScreen.delivery_location = user_check.delivery_location  # getting the deliver location of the current user LoginScreen.email = user_check.email #getting the email of the user
-            self.parent.current = "HomeScreen"
+            print(f"login successful for user with email '{email}") LoginScreen.current_user = user_check.id  # getting the id of the current user LoginScreen.delivery_location = user_check.delivery_location  # getting the deliver location of the current user LoginScreen.email = user_check.email #getting the email of the current user self.parent.current = "HomeScreen"

         else: